odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

 ??? question "Detailed explanation"
     This final call to the API configures the behavior of the Crux repository itself.

-    The URL to which we post indicates that we will use the Egeria server chassis's built-in repository plugin capability to access the Crux repository connector.
+    The URL to which we post indicates that we will use the Egeria OMAG Server Platform's built-in repository plugin capability to enable Crux as the metadata server's repository.

     The JSON payload's contents define how this plugin itself should be configured: specifically, which Java class should be used for the repository connection.
-Here we can see the payload refers to the `CruxOMRSRepositoryConnectorProvider`, which therefore tells the plugin to use this class -- specific to the Crux repository connector -- in order to configure its repository connection.
+Here we can see the payload refers to the `CruxOMRSRepositoryConnectorProvider`, which therefore tells the plugin to use this class -- specific to the Crux repository plugin -- in order to configure its repository connection.

-??? success "Response from connector configuration"
+??? success "Response from metadata server configuration"
     ```json
     {"class":"VoidResponse","relatedHTTPCode":200}
     ```